Self-Plagiarism – What is It and Tips to Avoid

 Plan your writing

-Creating multiple content on similar topics can lead to self-plagiarism.
-However, you can prevent it by planning your writing schedule, ensuring that you do not overlap similar topics in multiple content pieces.
+Creating multiple contents on similar topics can lead to self-plagiarism.
+However, you can prevent it by planning your writing schedule, and ensuring that you do not overlap similar topics in multiple content pieces.
 Planning and spacing your writing schedule properly allow your mind to reset, and work on a similar topic with a fresh outlook.
 Furthermore, maintain separate notes for different work as it helps you avoid self-plagiarism.

 Reframe your ideas

 Let’s say, you want to write on a topic you previously worked on, but for a different audience, do not copy and paste.
 Instead, reframe your ideas to suit the new audience.
 Look at the notes you took down while researching for the previous work, and add more notes from the new research, then write the content in your words.
 This way, you will avoid self-plagiarism and add value to the content.
+You can also use Smodin’s Rewriter, to reframe your content a bit and get inspired by the changes you could do.

 Turn listicle into separate content